MuhammadShoaibKalim/DBMS/DB.md

 ```

 ### Step 5: Normalize Tables
-Ensure that each table is normalized to reduce redundancy and improve data integrity.
+Could you ensure that each table is normalized to reduce redundancy and improve data integrity?

 ### Conclusion
 Implementing a database schema involves creating tables, defining keys, and applying constraints to ensure data integrity.
 Following a structured process helps in designing an efficient and maintainable database schema.